UCL-ARC/condenser-mkdocs/docs/stubs/kubeconfig.md

 Terraform provider.
 With a kubeconfig file you can take any action that your user account is permitted to do, including the destruction of resources.

+!!! note
     The kubeconfig file contains a secret token that uses your credentials to authenticate to the Harvester cluster.
 Do not share it with anyone.
+If your kubeconfig file is compromised, you can revoke the key from the [Account and API Keys](https://rancher.condenser.arc.ucl.ac.uk/dashboard/account) page in Rancher.

 1. Log in to the [Rancher GUI](https://rancher.condenser.arc.ucl.ac.uk/)
 2. In the left menu, click **Virtualization Management**